philippe-ostiguy/PyBacktesting/README.md

 There are several ways to optimize a trading strategy, more on that [here](https://miltonfmr.com/how-to-develop-test-and-optimize-a-trading-strategy-complete-guide/).
 One would be a brute-force algorithm which would test all the possible candidates.
 The main disadvantage is when there are several candidates, it can require a lot of memory and processing time.

 One good solution here is the genetic algorithm is a random-based classical evolutionary algorithm based on Charles Darwin's theory of natural evolution.
-The process is very simple (code [here](https://github.com/philos123/PyBacktesting/blob/master/optimize/genetic_algorithm.py))
+The process is very simple (code in module [genetic_algorithm.py](https://github.com/philos123/PyBacktesting/blob/master/optimize/genetic_algorithm.py))

 #### 1- Generate the initial population
 A population is composed of chromosomes or indidivuals (each individual is a solution to the problem we want to solve) and each chromosome is characterized by a set of parameters we want to optimize known as genes.
 In general, each gene is represented by a binary value.
 In our case, each gene is a paramater that we want to optimize and can take the possible value that we define in `initialize.py`.